Еозинофілія

 Occasionally, patients with very severe eosinophilia (eg, eosinophil counts of > 100,000/mcL [> 100 × 109/L]), usually with eosinophilic leukemia, develop complications when eosinophils form aggregates that occlude small blood vessels, causing tissue ischemia and microinfarctions.
 Manifestations typically include those of brain or lung hypoxia (eg, encephalopathy, dyspnea, respiratory failure).

-Idiopathic hypereosinophilic syndrome is a condition characterized by peripheral blood eosinophilia with manifestations of organ system involvement or dysfunction directly related to eosinophilia in patients who do not have parasitic, allergic, a clonal disorder of hematopoiesis, or other causes of eosinophilia.
+Idiopathic hypereosinophilic syndrome is a condition characterized by peripheral blood eosinophilia with manifestations of organ system involvement or dysfunction directly related to eosinophilia in patients who do not have a parasitic or allergic disorder, a clonal disorder of hematopoiesis, or another cause of eosinophilia.

 Клінічний калькулятор